ronnyhartenstein/ronnyhartenstein.github.io/_posts/2018/2018-05-14-Book-Review-Crafting-Quality-Software-Qafoo.md

 > As a rule of thumb, code in a method should work on the same level of abstraction (high- vs low-level code) to hide unnecessary details from the programmer when reading code.
 Mixing high level controller with low level data access does not hold up to that rule.

 Vorgehen:
-> Step 1: Identify code fragment to extract
+>1.
+Identify code fragment to extract
-> Step 2: Create empty method and copy code
+>2.
+Create empty method and copy code
-> Step 3: Identify undeclared variables that must be arguments
+>3.
+Identify undeclared variables that must be arguments
-> Step 4: Identify variables that are still used in old method
+>4.
+Identify variables that are still used in old method
-> Step 5: Call new method from original method
+>5.
+Call new method from original method

 > Extract Method is a fundamental building block for more advanced refactorings such as Extract Service and refactoring towards different design patterns.

 ### zu 5.9 How to Perform Extract Service Refactoring When You Don’t Have Tests

-> Step 1: Create Class and Copy Method
+>1.
+Create Class and Copy Method
-> Step 2: Fix Visibility, Namespace, Use and Autoloading
+>2.
+Fix Visibility, Namespace, Use and Autoloading
-> Step 3: Check for Instance Variable Usage
+>3.
+Check for Instance Variable Usage
-> Step 4: Use New Class Inline
+>4.
+Use New Class Inline
-> Step 5: Inline Method
+>5.
+Inline Method
-> Step 6: Move Instantiation into Constructor or Setter
+>6.
+Move Instantiation into Constructor or Setter
-> Step 7: Cleanup Dependency Injection
+>7.
+Cleanup Dependency Injection

 > Compared to the extract method refactoring, extracting a service requires more steps and each of them is more risky.
 On top of that IDEs usually don’t provide this refactoring as an automatic procedure, so you have to do it manually.
 But even though the refactoring is risky, you should learn and master it, because it is very effective at splitting up code that started out simple and got more complex over time.

 ### zu 5.10 How You Can Successfully Ship New Code in a Legacy Codebase

 > Usually the problems software needs to solve get more complex over time.
 As the software itself needs to model this increased complexity it is often necessary to replace entire subsystems with more efficient or flexible solutions.
 Instead of starting from scratch whenever this happens (often!), a better solution is to refactor the existing code and therefore reducing the risk of losing existing business rules and knowledge.

 ### zu 5.11 Extracting Value Objects